thinc-org/cugetreg/README.md

     "Which GenEd courses should I enroll this semester?"

-    "Will this GenEd course conflict with my compulsary courses?"
+    "Will this course conflict with my other courses?"

     "This course is taught on different day in each section.
 How do I choose?"